Chümoukedima

+Names

+During the colonial era, Chümoukedima was mispronounced as "Samaguting" by British officials.
+This was later corrected in the book, My Experiences in Manipur and the Naga Hills (1896) by James Johnstone, who acknowledged that the proper name was Chumookodima.

+In a public notice issued on 1 November 2017, the Chümoukedima Village Council stated that the name "Chümoukedima" had been incorrectly pronounced, spelled and recorded over time as "Chumukedima".
+To restore the original name, the council officially declared that henceforth it would be known and identified as "Chümoukedima" in all official and informal contexts.

 History

+Chümoukedima has a historical background rooted in the interactions between the indigenous Nagas, the Ahoms and the Dimasas.
+The region has been a focal point of trade, conflict and cultural exchange for centuries.

+Early encounters and Ahom influence

+According to Ahom chronicles (Buranjis), during Sukaphaa's reign (1228–1268), the Nagas, including those of the Angami Nagas in Chümoukedima, were engaged in conflicts with the Ahoms but were kept under control through land grants and taxation agreements.
+In the Burajis account, Sukhapha encountered a Kachari group that had been displaced from a place called Mohung (Mohung Dejao) after losing it to the Angami Nagas.

+Following conflicts between the Ahoms and the Dimasa kingdom, the Dimasa Raja and his followers migrated to the Medziphema and Rüzaphema valleys before settling in the Chümoukedima peaks at Tsiedukhru.
+Remnants of this settlement, such as whetstones and pottery, continue to be found in the region.

+Colonial era

-During the British era from 1866 to 1875, Chümoukedima served as the first headquarters of the then Naga Hills District of Assam Province.
+During the British era from 1866 to 1875, Chümoukedima served as the first headquarters of the then Naga Hills District of Assam Province, when it was known as Samaguting, and coming to prominence during the 1944 Japanese offensive into Manipur and the Naga Hills during the South-East Asian theatre of World War II.

+Contemporary era

 On 2 December 1997, the Government of Nagaland declared the erstwhile-Dimapur Sub-Division of Kohima District as a full-fledged District with Chümoukedima as its district headquarter.
 Construction of a new Deputy Commissioner's Office Complex at Chümoukedima soon began with the old Additional Deputy Commissioner's Office Complex at Dimapur continuing to temporarily serve the new district but over the years there were stiff oppositions from various Dimapur-based Civil Society Organizations to shift the district headquarters to Chümoukedima.
 On 18 December 2021, the Government of Nagaland in response split the Dimapur District into three separate districts—Chümoukedima, the existing Dimapur and Niuland.

 Geography

+Chümoukedima is situated in the foothills of the Naga Hills rising above the city from the south.
+The main city centre is located on the left bank of the Chathe.

-It is located in the foothills of Naga Hills.
-The Tourist Village on the top of a hill projects a bird's eye view of the whole of Chümoukedima District, Dimapur District and other parts of Karbi Anglong District of Assam.
+The Tourist Village at the top of the southern hills projects a bird's eye view of the whole of Chümoukedima District, Dimapur District and other parts of Karbi Anglong District of Assam.
 Waterfalls are also located in this area.